 A Pastor’s View provides in-depth perspective on issues, concerns and questions that concern pastoral leadership.
 It is a free resource that includes weekly blogs, in-depth pastoral papers, book reviews, digital conferencing, pastoral retreats, and other relevant content from recommended resources and providers.

-About Dr. Jim Denison
+About Jim Denison

 He is the author of multiple books and has taught on the philosophy of religion and apologetics at several seminaries.

+Dr. Denison serves as Resident Scholar for Ethics with Baylor Scott & White Health, a leading hospital and healthcare system in Texas.
 He holds a Doctor of Philosophy and a Master of Divinity from Southwestern Baptist Theological Seminary.
-He also received a Doctor of Divinity from Dallas Baptist University.
+He has also received a Doctor of Divinity from Dallas Baptist University.
 Prior to launching Denison Forum in 2009, he pastored churches in Texas and Georgia.

 Jim and his wife, Janet, live in Dallas, Texas.
 They have two sons and four grandchildren.

-About Pastor Mark Turman
+About Mark Turman